GSA/fcsm/resources/conferences/2018-research-policy.md

 </p>

-<p >Experimenting with Alternative Question Designs for “Other, Specify” Product Information in
+<p >Experimenting with Alternative Question Designs for "Other, Specify" Product Information in
 Establishment Surveys  <a href="../assets/docs/construction.pdf" target="_blank">   | (PDF)</a>
 </p>